Dave-team/Knowledge-base/Principles.md

     - You only live once, but if you do it right, once is enough
     - Life is a test and a game – don’t take things too seriously and have fun - nobody gets out alive anyway
     - The days are long but the decades are short
+    - Life passes most people by while they’re making plans for it
+    - Work to live, don’t live to work.
 - You and you alone are responsible:
     - No one owes you anything and nobody gives a fuck about your feelings
     - Own your life, no one else will.
 You are responsible for how you handle everything that happens to you.
 You just pick yourself up, learn and go on.
 - Relationships are incredibly important
     - Treat everyone like they can put you on the front page on the New York Times
+    - Be someone others would like to be around with
 - Become a better version of yourself
     - Who you are today is not who you have to be tomorrow
     - See who you can become and how far you can go – become the very best version of yourself